hskim08/STTb/conventions.md

-Sound Texture Toolbox (STTB) Coding Style Guide
+Sound Texture Toolbox (STTb) Coding Style Guide
 ===

 The objective of the coding style guide is to make the code legible.
 Code should not look like a huge block of random letters.
 I believe well written code should have an ebb and flow that naturally visualizes the structure of the code written, even if it is Matlab code.